About Your Council

 - The Sir John Barrow (Hoad) Monument on Hoad Hill

-- Sir John Barrow Cottage at Dragley Beck
+- Sir John Barrow Cottage at Dragley Beck - now leased to and run by Greenlane Archology

 - Seven allotment sites, containing nearly 300 allotments